jahobabba/belki/README.md

 then the fund is released into the account of the seller buyer also has the ablility to track bought product this type of project solves the issue of trust of people trying to transact from a long distance.

-Note: this is not yet the final state of this project as there might be some few bug and lapses

-had to comment out some functions because of the file limit size on azle, code is quite self explaatory

-thank you